 A rheumatologist can diagnose rheumatic conditions by taking a comprehensive medical history, performing a complete physical exam, and examining laboratory and imaging test results.

-They can also perform a variety of procedures — including lumbar punctures, bursal injections, joint injections, and joint aspiration — to help diagnose and treat joint conditions.
+They can also perform various procedures — including bursal injections, joint injections, and joint aspiration — to help diagnose and treat many conditions.